mikewallace1979/bigcouch_spatial/README.md

 List function support
 ---------------------

-GeoCouch supports List functions just as CouchDB does for Views.
+bigcouch_spatial supports List functions just as CouchDB does for Views.
 This way you can output any arbitrary format, e.g. GeoRSS.

 As an example we output the points as WKT.
 Add a new Design Document